johnwalicki/Node-RED-Tello-Control/docs/PART5.md

 # Receive telemetry data from the drone
 In Part 4 you constructed a Node-RED Dashboard flow to send commands to the drone.
-In this Part 5 exercise, we will create a Node-RED Dashboard with gauges to display telemetry data from the drone.
+In this Part 5 exercise, we will create a Node-RED Dashboard with gauges and charts to display telemetry data from the drone.

 The video below shows how gauge nodes can be configured to display the telemetry data from the drone.